htty/htty/README.markdown

 Querying a web service
 ----------------------

-This simple example shows how to explore read-only web services with _htty_.
+This simple example shows how to explore a read-only web service with _htty_.

 ![ESV Bible Web Service example #1](http://htty.github.com/images/esvapi1.png)